da Vinci Surgery

-WellStar Kennestone Hospital performed its first surgery with the da Vinci Surgical System in November 2007, making it one of the first hospitals in Georgia to employ this state-of-the-art technology.
-Today, surgeons at WellStar Cobb and Kennestone Hospitals use the da Vinci Surgical System to assist with a variety of surgical procedures, including gynecologic, urologic and cardiac surgeries.
+Wellstar Kennestone Hospital performed its first surgery with the da Vinci Surgical System in November 2007, making it one of the first hospitals in Georgia to employ this state-of-the-art technology.
+Today, surgeons at Wellstar AMC, Cobb, Douglas, Kennestone and North Fulton use the da Vinci Surgical System to assist with a variety of surgical procedures, including gynecologic, urologic and cardiac surgeries.

 For a procedure completed with the da Vinci system, the surgeon will be seated at a console and will view the operation through a sophisticated eyepiece and endoscope.
 Other procedures, such as anesthesia, will be performed in a traditional fashion.
-Because a patient will undergo the surgery under general anesthesia, he or she will not be aware of the process.
+Because a patient will undergo the surgery under general anesthesia, they will not be aware of the process.

 The da Vinci Surgical System can be used in a number of procedures to treat a range of conditions, including:

-- Cancer: If your doctor recommends surgery for cancer, you may be a candidate for minimally invasive da Vinci Surgical System.
+- Cancer: If your doctor recommends surgery for cancer, you may be a candidate for the minimally-invasive da Vinci Surgical System.
 Da Vinci uses state-of-the-art technology to help your doctor perform a precise operation through a few tiny incisions with enhanced vision, precision, dexterity and control.
 Da Vinci surgery offers several potential benefits over traditional open surgery, including significantly less pain, less blood loss, less occurrence of major complications and a shorter hospital state.
-The da Vinci Surgical System has been used to treat bladder, colorectal, prostate, thyroid. prostate and gynecologic cancers.
+The da Vinci Surgical System has been used to treat bladder, colorectal, prostate, thyroid, prostate and gynecologic cancers.

-- Endometriosis, heavy uterine bleeding: Surgery can be used to remove implants of endometrial tissue or for removal of the reproductive organs.
-Da Vinci offers a new, minimally invasive approach to hysterectomy, combining the advantages of conventional open and minimally invasive hysterectomies – but with potentially fewer drawbacks.
+- Endometriosis, heavy uterine bleeding: Surgery can be used to remove implants of endometrial tissue or for the removal of the reproductive organs.
+Da Vinci offers a new, minimally invasive approach to hysterectomy, combining the advantages of conventional open and minimally invasive hysterectomies—but with potentially fewer drawbacks.
 For patients, the benefits of da Vinci hysterectomy may include significantly less pain, minimal blood loss and need for transfusion, shorter hospital stays and quicker recoveries, allowing them to return to normal activities.